arthurOmanko/VRKoumeiTool/README.md

 ## Tools

 These tools are mainly meant to be used in *standing mode* but some of them are also available in *seated mode*.
-By default, your left hand will start with the *menu tool* and your right hand will start with the *warp tool*.
-In order to change them on either hand, press the *menu button* on your Vive controller.
+In order to use added new function, press the *menu button* on your VR controller.
 [See here an overview of buttons](https://forums.unrealengine.com/attachment.php?attachmentid=87367&d=1460020388).

 **You can get in-game help any time by holding the menu button!**

-### Menu Tool (seated / standing)
+### VRKoumeiTool (seated / standing)
 ![preview](https://user-images.githubusercontent.com/68005887/92324350-d72e4980-f07b-11ea-9ac0-073b22da5fe8.png)

 With the *menu tool* you can interact with the user interface of the game.
 There are, in fact, two ways you can control the mouse: a two-handed way that makes use of a laser pointer, and a one-handed way that lets you use your trackpad like a ... touchpad!